-You have chosen to work in a Health Care Facility and it is important you understand how to protect yourself from Blood borne pathogens.
+BLOOD BORNEYou have chosen to work in a Health Care profession, and it is important you understand how to protect yourself from Blood borne pathogens.
 These pathogens need to get inside of your body to cause disease.
 They may enter your body and infect you through: